NorthernWidget/DS3231/Documentation/Time-Set.md

 /*
  * returns: nothing (void)
  * parameters: byte = 00 to 99
- * side effects: writes the year to the DS3231
+ * effect: writes the year to the DS3231
  * DS3231 register addressed: 0x06
  */